An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: A special case: The cone

 The analytic solution is given by

 where $c_1$, $c_2$, and $c_3$ are constants that depend on $h$, $n$, and $\alpha$.
-We can clearly see that in this case the solution has two more integrable derivatives than~$f$, but picks up terms whose higher order derivatives are singular near the corner.
-If we note that the conic angle for this cone is given by $\gamma={2\pi} / \sqrt{1+h^2}$, then it becomes even clearer that the solution has the expected behavior near the corner and edge.
+We can clearly see that in this case the solution has two more integrable derivatives than~$f_n$ and picks up terms whose higher order derivatives are singular near the corner.
+If we note that the conic angle for this cone is given by $\gamma={2\pi} / \sqrt{1+h^2}$, then it becomes even clearer that the solution has the expected behavior near the top tip and the bottom edge. \end{example}

-Lastly, it is easy to see that if a solution of the interface problem happens to be smooth, then it is a solution of the following problem: \begin{problem}[Strong form of the Laplace-Beltrami problem] Let~$\Gamma$ be a surface composed of smooth faces~$\Gamma_i$ and suppose that~$f\in C(\Gamma)$, the strong form of the Laplace-Beltrami problem is to find a~$u$ that is in~$C^2(\Gamma_i)$ for each~$i$ and that satisfies

-The edge conditions imply that $u\in C^1(\Gamma)$. \end{problem} While we do not give a proof of the well-posedness of this problem here, we do give the following remark about what such a proof would require. \begin{remark} It is likely that Theorem~\ref{thm:strongLB} holds for $f \in L^p$ in some range of $p>2$, though the authors are not aware of the required elliptic interface problem results.
-If it does hold, then the usual Sobelev embedding theorem will give that~$u\in C^{1,\alpha}(\bar\Gamma_i)$ for some~$\alpha>0$ and for each~$i=1,\ldots,N$ provided that~$f\in L^p(\Gamma)$.
-Such a theorem would therefore be enough to prove a version of Theorem~\ref{thm:interfaceholds} for the strong form of the Laplace-Beltrami problem, instead of the weaker interface form. \end{remark}

-The results of this section imply that numerical solvers for the Laplace-Beltrami problem on piecewise smooth surfaces can discretize the differential operator acting on function in~$L^2$ and obtain convergent results.
-We demonstrate this in the next section via a high-order numerical solver along surfaces of revolution.
+Having seen that the solution of the Laplace-Beltrami problem has the expected behaviour on~$\Gamma$, we now prove that Theorem~\ref{thm:strongLB} can be applied to this specific~$\Gamma$.
+Since the cone is piecewise smooth away from its natural vertex~$S=(0,0,h)$, it is enough to show that Lemma~\ref{thm:interfaceholds} holds on a patch containing the vertex $S$.
+The main requirement for this is included in the following lemma. \begin{lemma} There exists a parameterization~$\bx_S$ of a patch~$\Gamma_S$ around the vertex~$S$ such that the pull-back of the Laplace-Beltrami operator has piecewise constant coefficients. \end{lemma} \begin{proof} We begin by parameterizing the curved section of the cone~$\Gamma_1$ as